The following information pertains to good standing requirements and information about the appeals process.

 Once the written appeal has been sent to the chair of the Graduate Advising and Studies Committee, the committee will investigate the legitimacy of the claim, the evidence and the scope of any decision or change of decision.
 After the investigation, the Graduate Advising and Studies Committee will recommend that the chair revise or stay the decision, with a recommendation course of action, if the decision is to be revised.
 Note that complex appeals may require consultation outside the department or even the university.

 An appeal should not be directed for a single or series of course absences and should be directed to the instructor of the relevant course.
 Series of events, such as health, leave for work or similar should be addressed to the Graduate Advising and Studies Committee in advance and therefore not considered an appeal.
-Programmatic decisions, (including but not limited, qualifier exams, annual doctoral committee meetings and research-related decisions that affect good academic, standing) can be considered for appeal, although these could also be addressed more informally with relevant faculty.
+Programmatic decisions (including but not limited, qualifier exams, annual doctoral committee meetings and research-related decisions that affect good academic, standing) can be considered for appeal, although these could also be addressed more informally with relevant faculty.

 Degree Regulations